 Medicare covers dialysis and most treatments that involve end stage renal disease (ESRD) or kidney failure.

-When your kidneys can no longer function naturally, your body enters into ESRD.
-Dialysis is a treatment to help your body function by cleaning your blood when your kidneys stop functioning on their own.
+When your kidneys no longer function naturally, your body enters into ESRD.
+Dialysis is a treatment to help your body function by cleaning your blood when your kidneys stop functioning independently.

 Keep reading to learn more about Medicare’s dialysis and treatment coverage, including eligibility and cost.